JeremyVun1/RobotNav/Readme.txt

 Population Size: 20
 Mutation Rate: 0.04
-Fitness Multiplier: 1 (higher is more selective) Diversity Selection: f (do not score individual diversity from mean)
+Fitness Multiplier: 1 (higher is more selective) Diversity Selection: f (false. do not score individual diversity from mean)
-Elitism: t (add global best to each generation) Deepening Increment: 1 (rate at which depth limit increases)
+Elitism: t (true. add global best to each generation) Deepening Increment: 1 (rate at which depth limit increases)

 ============